 Vintage or reproduction barkcloth is a wonderful fabric for mid century rooms.
 I particularly like it for draperies and coordinating pillows — be sure to get upholstery weight.
-I have experience with at least three barkcloths on the market today — and today spotlight five places to buy vintage style reproduction barkcloth.
+I have experience with at least three barkcloths on the market today — and today spotlight eight places to buy vintage style reproduction barkcloth.

 The first two images above are from Full Swing Textiles.
 They have a wonderful, wide selection of barkcloth styles — from tropicals and botanicals to 1950s googie atomic… to Adirondack camp style…. to solids and stripes.
 Their fabrics are not cheap — but they sent me a whole bundle of swatches last year, and oh my, they are the real deal.
 Link: Full Swing Textiles.